Broom hare: Distribution and habitat

+Behaviour

+The species is mostly nocturnal.
+Little is known about its diet, though it eats grasses and other plants.

+The ecology of the species is also little known; it may be preyed upon by mammals such as the Iberian wolf and red fox, and birds of prey such as the golden eagle.

+Courtship behaviour has been seen to take place in April and May, but other than this there is no information about the species' reproduction.

 Human interaction and impact

 The broom hare is listed on the IUCN's Red List of Threatened Species as vulnerable.
 The major threat listed to their status is hunting.
 Hunting them is excessive in many areas they inhabit, especially when the hares are isolated during the winter.

+The species is hunted throughout its range.
+It is also threatened by changes to its habitat, which could be caused by climate change.